Bonnie Youth Club Guidelines – 2018

 - Any player may leave any Bonnie team at any time.
 They must return equipment, uniform and any membership donation that belongs to the organization.
 If these conditions are met a player will always be granted a release.

-- It is important for the player and parents to know that once a player leaves the organization to play for another organization they will be suspended from playing, managing or coaching a Bonnie team for the rest of their lives.
+- It is important for the player and parents to know that once a player leaves the organization to play for another organization they will immediately be suspended from playing, managing or coaching a Bonnie team.
+They can apply for re-instatement at a later date through the Eligibility Committee but will only be re-instated based on extenuating circumstances.

-- Exception: If the Athletic Director sees extenuating circumstances such as: player moved out of town, major personality conflict with coach, not getting sufficient playing time, the player will be considered for reinstatement.
+- Extenuating circumstances to be considered by the Eligibility Committee would include but are not limited to a player moving out of town, major personality conflict with coach, not getting sufficient playing time.
+In those cases, the player can be considered for re-instatement.

-- The Athletic Director will determine if the extenuating circumstances warrant further consideration of the situation including reinstatement.
-In controversial situations it will be presented to the Board of Directors for a decision.
+- The Eligibility Committee will determine if the extenuating circumstances warrant further consideration of the situation including reinstatement.
+In controversial situations as determined by the Eigibility Committee Chairperson, the President and the Athletic Director it will be presented to the Board of Directors for a decision.

-- Ages 13-23: A Bonnie uniform shirt (good or new condition), hat and socks issued to every player.
-Once the season has ended the players are responsible for returning their uniform shirts.
+- Ages 13-23: A Bonnie uniform shirt (good or new condition), hat and socks will be issued to every player upon payment of full membership donation.
+Once the season has ended the players are responsible for returning their uniform shirts or keeping them for the following season if they still fit and are in good condition and they intend to return to play.

 - Ages 5-12: Each player is issued a new uniform (shirt, pants, hat and socks) that they can keep at the end of the season.
 It is included in their membership and fundraising donation.